 We all know very well what is the most effective measure for adorning a personal car.
 You can boost the engine, tint the windows, but you can never do enough until you take care of the rims.
 Henry Ford not without reason said that the rims account for 80% of car’s beauty.
 So, let’s talk about one of the most famous rim brands, BBS.

 There are hundreds of rim manufacturers.
 Most of them focus on everyday clients that don’t care a whole lot for high quality or unique design.
-But, as in all industries, there is always a niche reserved for the best.
+But, as in all industries, a niche is always reserved for the best.
 The industry’s elite consists of names like Rays, Borbet, HRE, OZ, ATS, ADV1.
 These brands are familiar to every auto enthusiast, but do regular drivers know them?
 Not likely.
 However, BBS is a company that seemingly everyone knows about, even though its production is classified in a high-class category.

 BBS was established in 1970, in a small, unheard German village Schiltach.
 The two villagers that lived there, Heinrich Baumgartner and Klaus Brand, were the ones who created a world-famous brand.

 At first, the company made car parts out of plastic.
 Back in time, the exterior tuning was at its infancy stage.
 Hence it was hard to find people interested in buying plastic bodywork parts.
 That’s when two businessmen came up with a venture.
 In the beginning, they thought of a brand combining the first letter of their names, as well as their town’s name - BBS (Baumgartner, Brand, Schiltach).
 Things started to move.
 However, Heinrich Baumgartner wanted more.
 He wanted to make the most beautiful rims in the world.